 In addition, there are dozens of simple file storage services.
 They won’t back up hidden files, boot records, the operating system, system files, or applications.
 Instead, they are designed to simply save copies of your data files.
 For many people, that is sufficient.
 Such services include Dropbox, Google Drive, iCloud, SugarSync, Carbonite, CrashPlan, OneDrive, SpiderOak, Box, and a bunch of others.
 To my knowledge, all of them are equally good.

 If you are concerned about privacy and security, you will want to use one of the services that encrypts all your data inside your computer BEFORE SENDING IT TO THE ONLINE SERVICE.
 Only encrypted data is stored on the service.
 Even the employees of the file storage service cannot read your data.
 Even if a government agency obtains a court order demanding the file storage service turn over your files to the government (that happens thousands of times every year), the services that only have encrypted files will be unable to do so.
 I also like services that are located in countries where personal privacy is protected by laws.
-Even governments are not allowed to see your personal data files.
+Even the local governments in those countries are not allowed to see your personal data files.
 I suggest everyone should use encrypted file storage services, even if you think you have nothing to hide.
+I use two such services, both are located overseas in countries that have strong privacy laws.

 Even the above list is abbreviated; there are many more online file storage services to choose from.
 As you can see, they also vary widely in services provided.
 In many cases, comparing them side-by-side is similar to comparing apples and oranges.
 You need to first decide what criteria are important TO YOU and then pick from the services that provide those services.